 An avid pilot, Erik holds commercial, instrument, flight instructor, and glider ratings.

 In 2011 Erik awarded the Lindbergh Prize for Quietest Aircraft at the NASA Green Flight Challenge and inspired by the potential for aviation, created Powering Imagination to help accelerate the development of the electric aircraft industry and inspire the next generation of innovators.
-After nearly a decade working on this industry Erik and his partners have started a new company called VerdeGo Aero to build electric vertical take off and landing (eVTOL) Personal Air Taxi's which will transform the way people move around the planet.
+After nearly a decade working on this industry Erik and his partners have started a new company called VerdeGo Aero to build propulsion systems for the emerging electric aircraft industry which will transform the way people move around the planet.

 Erik’s story is one of triumph over adversity.
-He won the Washington state gymnastics championship at age 11 and excelled in water-skiing, and alpine and telemark ski racing during his teens.
+He won the Washington state gymnastics championship all-around at age 11 and excelled in water-skiing, and alpine and telemark ski racing during his teens.
 After climbing and skiing Mount Rainier at age 21, he was diagnosed with rheumatoid arthritis and by age 30 was completely disabled.
 Total knee replacements and a breakthrough biotechnology drug gave him a second chance at living a physically active life.
-Inspired by nature, he is an expert mountain biker and backcountry skier and has been creating unique furniture and sculpture designs for over 25 years.
+After years of patient persistence Erik has rebuilt his physical fitness and is now bonafide member of the OGR's (#OldGuysRockin) as an expert mountain biker and backcountry skier.
+On the creative side, he has been creating unique furniture and sculpture designs for over 25 years.

-Committed to a life of service to future generations, Erik is a passionate public speaker and serves on the Board of Trustees of the XPRIZE Foundation, the Board of Directors of NatureBridge - Olympic National Park, volunteers for the Lindbergh Foundation, and served as a founding Director of the Aviation High School in Seattle which is now ranked the #1 school in the state.
+Committed to a life of service to future generations, Erik is a passionate public speaker and Co-Host of The Lindberghs Podcast.
+Mr. Lindbergh also serves as Chairman of the board for the Charles and Anne Morrow Lindbergh Foundation, as a Trustee of the XPRIZE Foundation, and served as a founding director of the Aviation High School in Seattle which is now ranked the #1 school in the state.